yungyuc/ynote/writing/2021/teach_nsd/teach_nsd.rst

 development.
 But the numerical software also requires unique structures and patterns.
 Failure to comply with them leads to a mediocre system which fails when the problems become critical.
-More discussions about the software development will help the sad stories from happening so often.
+More discussions about the software development will prevent the sad stories from happening so often.

 Teaching is an amazing experience.
 I enjoy the time organizing the notes, trying to explain and give examples for what I learned in the field, and